Today, I have a little interview for you.

 If you are doing a circuit 5 or 6 times, you’ll get the hang of it the first time you go through it.
 You might go through it lightly, focusing on technique and the full range of motion, reviewing how to do the movement fully in your head, and then as you go through the set or the reps, you increase the intensity.

 Step 1 is reshaping the back from a painful back to a pain-free back, focusing on the inside of the joint.
 So trying to set things internally like focusing on hydration and eating the right foods that help in recovering from back pain.
 The second thing is reshaping that back from the outside.
 Doing things on the outside that is going to help it heal and recover.
 The third is doing injury-specific exercises for back pain.
-Often, people will have back pain, then they do exercise for that back pain.
-This just isn’t right.
+Often, people will have back pain and exercise for that back pain.
+This doesn’t seem right.

 So, this is again Rick Kaselj with Fix My Back Pain.
 There is a link right below this video where you can get a ton of information about this product.
 I highly recommend this program, so check it out!
 So, again this is Dennis Heenan from FatBurningNation.com, and I thank you for watching.